 Back in 2018, experts were saying that with the current chaos in the lumber markets, prices were expected to be high through 2020.
 After that, costs were expected to come down.

 Now that COVID-19 is here to stay, however, things have become much more unpredictable.
 In order for prices to come down, several things need to happen.
 In the U.S., lumber production will need to increase to cover the lost supply from Canada or Canadian import duties will need to come down so that Canada can export more lumber to the United States.
 Shutdowns within the lumber industry will need to come to an end, and timber producers will need to increase the amount they’re producing in order to bring costs down.

 Once these things start to happen, lumber prices should fall—but when that may happen depends on when life will return to “normal,” and no one knows when that might happen or how quickly lumber prices may fall when it does happen.

 How Does This Affect Housing Costs?

-Lumber prices are up, astronomically so compared to prices over the last two decades, but they are expected to come down in a year or two.
+Lumber prices are up, astronomically so compared to prices over the last two decades, but they are expected to come down as the pandemic eases.
 Meanwhile, a high demand for new construction, particularly single-family homes, means that builders in the United States should quite easily be able to weather the volatile lumber market for the foreseeable future.